Server patching is a critical aspect of maintaining the health and security of your servers, which are the backbone of your business operations.

 What costs billions per year but is completely invisible to end users?
-Servers.
-Worldwide, they’re a $21B market, and they’re absolutely the beating heart of your business.
+Servers Worldwide, they’re a $21B market, and they’re absolutely the beating heart of your business.
 But end users will usually only notice your servers when something goes wrong; ideally, that means never.

 Facing out, servers invisibly control almost all of your client interactions; facing in, they seamlessly govern the way your workforce operates.
 Keeping your servers healthy is essential to all of these operations, and it’s certainly safe to say your business couldn’t continue without them.

 To keep servers working at their best, most IT pros recognize that patching is the core of any successful cyber hygiene program.
-Yet they also recognize that server patching presents a few unique challenges:

 In a complex environment—such as networks including legacy, cloud, Linux, Windows, and other endpoints—server patching takes up far too much employee time through manual processes, with far too great an impact on business activities and the bottom line.
 Even worse, in some cases, patching is so complex that it doesn’t always get done.
 And that leaves your organization vulnerable.